Teleport Authentication with Microsoft Entra ID (formerly Azure AD) | Teleport

 -

-Enter the URL for your Teleport Proxy Service host in the Entity ID and Reply URL fields, for example:https://mytenant.teleport.sh:443/v1/webapi/saml/acs/ad
+Enter the URL for your Teleport Proxy Service host in the Entity ID and Reply URL fields:https://mytenant.teleport.sh:443/v1/webapi/saml/acs/ad

-If you have a self-hosted cluster with multiple public addresses for the Teleport Proxy Service (the value of

-proxy_service.public_addrin the Teleport configuration file), ensure that this address points to the first one listed.

 Click Save before proceeding to the next step.